leogedler/paypal-sdk-spec/spec/client/javascript/components/card-fields/sample-integration-single-card-fields.md

         style: customStyles,
         createOrder: (data, actions) => {

-            // Create the order in your server and return the order id
+            // Create the order on your server and return the order id

             return fetch('/api/paypal/order/create/', {
                 method: 'post'